mobfox/MobFox-iOS-SDK/README.md

 This feature finds the current loction and sets the parameters longitude and latitude.
 Alternatively, location services can be disabled by calling the function ```+ (void)locationServicesDisabled:(BOOL)disabled``` with a ```true``` value (Before ad declaration) using one of ad class name.

+NSLocationAlwaysUsageDescription or NSLocationWhenInUseUsageDescription key should be defined in Info.plist with a description to be displayed in the prompt.

 ## Bitcode Enabled

 Including bitcode will allow Apple to re-optimize your app binary without the need to submit a new version of your app to the store.
 For using Bitcode declare the parameter ```Enable Bitcode``` to ```YES``` in project settings.